VerKnowSys/sofin/README.md

 * Supports basic "marking" of status of installed applications/ dependencies to resume broken/ failed/ interrupted installation.
 * You may feel safe upgrading only *one* software bundle without headache of "how it affects rest of my software".
 No application bundle will affect any other.
 Ever.
 * Sofin is designed to not touch any part of system.
 The only exception is /etc/profile_sofin created after system wide software installation (/Software/) in ServeD system.
 * By default Sofin verbosity is limited to minimum.
-More detailed information is written to LOG file (located in /Software/.cache/install.log by default or /Users/USER_NAME/.cache/install.log)
+More detailed information is written to LOG file (located in ~/.cache/install.log)
 * Exports.
 Each app has own ROOT_DIR/exports/ with symlinks to exported software.
 Exported software are just simple symlinks used to generate PATH environment variable.
 * Sofin has own configuration file: [sofin.conf.sh](https://github.com/VerKnowSys/sofin/blob/stable/src/sofin.conf.sh) which is SH script itself.
 * Supports parallel builds by default (from version 0.24.5)